-To "punish" the Palestinians for seeking UN recognition, some in Congress have put a hold on funding for the Palestinian people.
-This action damages U.S. efforts to seek a just and lasting peace in the Holy Land by undermining assistance to Palestinians that is essential for humanitarian purposes and for building the capacity of a future Palestinian state.
+To "punish" the Palestinians for winning UN recognition, some in Congress have put a hold on funding for the Palestinian people.
+This action damages U.S. efforts to seek a just and lasting peace in the Holy Land through a two-state solution by undermining assistance that is essential for humanitarian purposes and for building capacity for a future Palestinian state.
 This is not in the long-term interests of either Israelis or Palestinians.
-A successful two-state solution to the Israeli-Palestinian problem would also greatly reduce tensions in the region and weaken those who use that conflict to recruit insurgents.
-About \$150 million in humanitarian assistance remains on hold from FY 2011, including funds for CRS programs that train youth in nonviolence, employ impoverished parents, and help traumatized children.
+About \$500 million of FY 2012 funds for Palestinian assistance remains on hold including funds for CRS programs that train youth in nonviolence, employ impoverished parents, and help traumatized children.